 CTA’s and Banners Have A Place On Your Site

-Calls to Actions (CTA’s) and banners are an integral part of your site and need to be placed very strategically.
-There are so many mistakes that you can make with these and they can have the opposite effect of what they were meant to do.
-A banner can be too big and too obtrusive for the visitor and put them off rather than convert them.
-A CTA can be placed in the wrong place and not encourage the visitor to go through to the product or even check-out page.
+Calls to Action (CTA’s) and banners are an integral part of your site and must be strategically placed.
+You can make many mistakes with these, and they can have the opposite effect of what they were meant to do.
+A banner can be too big and too intrusive for the visitor and put them off rather than convert them.
+A CTA can be placed incorrectly, not encouraging visitors to the product or check-out page.

 Once again, it all comes down to AB Testing and research.
-Find out what other people are doing on their sites with CTA’s and try it on yours.
-CTA’s can be played around with until you start noticing that they generate more clicks and more traffic and that the bounce rate is reduced.
+Find out what other people do on their sites with CTA’s and try it on yours.
+CTA’s can be played around until you notice that they generate more clicks and traffic and that the bounce rate is reduced.

 What colors are the CTA’s?
 They need to match your site but be different enough to stand out.
 What is the content inside the CTA?
 Does it match the content that is around where the CTA is placed?
-How big is it and does it impact the loading of the page.
+How big is it, and does it impact the page’s loading?
 All of the same questions need to be asked about banners.
-Banners can be a great addition to your site, to either get your customer to sign up for newsletters or to click through to a new product.
-But, if they are too big or intrusive, they can put the visitor off!
+Banners can be a great addition to your site to get your customer to sign up for newsletters or click through to a new product.
+But they can put the visitor off if they are too big or intrusive!

-The last tip is actually as part of the wrap-up, as it encompasses everything written in the article itself.
+The last tip is part of the wrap-up, as it encompasses everything written in the article.
 Spend time on your customer journey.
 Your customer journey is the key to your website’s success.
-Enter your website like a customer and go through all of the motions like a customer would.
-Sign up for the mailers and look at them like you would as a paying customer.
-Buy an item off your site and be very critical of the whole process.
-Take note of every stage of the process and all of the engagements that you come across.
-It is only then when you will start seeing where and what you need to improve upon and what needs to be enhanced to reach and engage every customer.
+Enter your website like a customer and go through the motions like a customer would.
+Sign up for the mailers and look at them like a paying customer.
+Buy an item off your site and be critical of the whole process.
+Take note of every stage of the process and all the engagements you encounter.
+Only then will you start seeing where and what you need to improve and what needs to be enhanced to reach and engage every customer.

-Igor is a content marketing expert with a proven track record of helping businesses by adding value to their brands, developing content marketing strategies, as well as educating and connecting with their audiences on a personal level.
+Igor is a content marketing expert with a proven track record of helping businesses by adding value to their brands, developing content marketing strategies, and personally educating and connecting with their audiences.